JamesAlecColeman/sim-based-inf/README.md

 ## Overview
 Implementation of a simulation-based framework to infer ventricular activation and repolarisation times from a biventricular mesh and 12-lead ECG signal.
 Evaluated against monodomain ground truth simulations, for use on simulated target ECGs.

-A new version is being tested on clinical ECGs at https://github.com/JamesAlecColeman/sim-based-inf-clin.
+**It is recommended to use the latest version being tested on clinical ECGs at https://github.com/JamesAlecColeman/sim-based-inf-clin.**

 ## Environment
 Python 3.12.6 (64-bit Windows, MSC v.1940)